bmukum/cia/README.md

 - AWS CodePipeline to orchestrate the entire CI pipeline.
 This is needed so that on a push/PR, CodeBuild can automatically download the source and build the application.
 - IAM role that CodeBuild needs to use to call other AWS services like CodeBuild, Cloudwatch etc.

-- This time, you will create the same thing resources, but as CODE using terraform.

 ## VALIDATION AND TESTING
 - To test out the correctness of your work, do the following: